go-apilayer/userstack/README.md

 Users can supply their own HTTP Client implementation.
 Otherwise just pass nil to `NewClient` and a default client is used with sane defaults.

-This library will return a custom error, `ApiErr`, which callers can assert to get at the raw message and code.
+This library will return a pointer to a custom error, `ApiErr`, which callers can assert to get at the raw message and code.
 If using go1.13 use `errors.As` for assertions, otherwise a regular type switch will do.
 This is especially useful for `104` errors, which means monthly usage limit has been exceeded.

 Crawler information is only available for Basic Plan or higher.
 So if you don't see this in the response, check plan.